cgoldman123/Active_Inference_Model_Advise_Task/README.txt

 % README File

-main_advise.m is the main file for fitting and simulating behavior in the Advise (Epistemic T-Maze) Task!
+PLEASE NOTE THIS CODE IS CURRENTLY IN DEVELOPMENT main_advise.m is the main file for fitting and simulating behavior in the Advise (Epistemic T-Maze) Task!

 Note that spm12 must be downloaded and the path must be added in main_advise.m (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)